-For two or three weeks, students will embark on an exciting learning experience with traditional teaching methods put aside.
+For one or two weeks, students will embark on an exciting learning experience with traditional teaching methods put aside.
 Instead, each participant will be encouraged to use their initiative to solve problems and overcome challenges through their participation as both a leader and a vital team member.
-Students will choose three courses that most interest them from the following subjects:
+Students will choose courses that most interest them from the following subjects:

-All courses will are taught in American English by native speakers from the USA.
+All courses are taught in American English by native speakers from the USA and fluent English speakers.
 A lot of summer camps advertise that their courses are led by native speakers, which often ends up being not the case.
 Camp Golden Gate is committed to its clients and always delivers on its promises.
 Finally, it is imperative to highlight that all courses will not focus solely on grammar, but instead more on social skills, creativity, and on the student taking an innovative approach.

 The purpose of this course is to develop and synthesize advanced elements of theater arts into final production using various media, techniques, and processes.
 Some of the main concepts that will be learned include without limitation; acting and characterization, improvisation, theater terminology, movement, vocal production, auditioning and casting.
 Upon completion, you will be able to: demonstrate the use of advanced acting techniques, improvisation, and character analysis to reflect internal and external qualities of a character, as well as the period, style, and culture of the production.
 Developing and understanding the cultural and historical influences on dramatic forms, using vocal, classical, and contemporary techniques to portray the physical, emotional, and social dimensions of characters from various genres and media.
 Understand how actors, directors, and designers create and refine dialogue and stage directions that convey the playwright’s intent, and so much more.